-- a) Your organization's mission and how it relates to this program.
-Include information for all organizations you propose to partner with.
-Describe your organization's networking and communications capabilities, especially as they relate to the musical theater and songwriting fields. - b) Your organization's experience in coordinating and producing musical theater or educational programs and events.
-Describe your organization's ability to adjudicate an artistic competition with a panel review and develop curricular materials.
-Note any major musical theater or songwriting events that you have produced or presented in the past three years. - c) Proposed project activities.
+- a) Your organization's mission and how it relates to this program. - b) Your organization's experience in administering educational or literary programs.
+Note any major programs or events that you have administered or presented that would be an indicator of your ability to carry out this project.
+Describe your organization's ability to adjudicate a grant competition with panel review and to manage the award and administration of federal subgrants.

+- c) Proposed project activities.
 Be as specific as possible.
-Describe your plans for accomplishing all aspects of the project as detailed in the Scope of Work and Detailed Requirements section of the Program Solicitation. - d) Schedule of key project planning and implementation dates. - e) Describe any special efforts your organization will undertake to raise national awareness about the Songwriting Challenge, or any unique resources that you will bring to the project.
+Describe your plans for accomplishing all aspects of the project as detailed in the Scope of Work and Detailed Requirements section of the Program Solicitation. - d) Schedule of key project planning and implementation dates. - e) Describe any unique resources that you will bring to the project or special efforts your organization will undertake to make this project a success.